“I may not look like a lawyer, but it helps me sneak up on them.”

 On Behalf of | May 26, 2023 | Pedestrian Injuries

 Every time a pedestrian in Texas crosses the street, they run the risk of a collision with a motor vehicle.
 Sometimes, pedestrians get killed in crashes caused by someone driving a car.
 Even when they use a marked crosswalk and check the street carefully before crossing, a pedestrian is largely at the mercy of the behavior of those who are driving motor vehicles.
-Even cautious pedestrians can end up hurt by unsafe drivers who don’t pay attention to their surroundings, drive too fast or get behind the wheel after drinking.
+Even super cautious pedestrians can end up hurt by unsafe drivers who don’t pay attention to their surroundings, drive too fast or get behind the wheel after drinking.

 When insurance falls short, the courts may help